 Emissions associated with operations of trucks would be below the SCAQMD thresholds for this alternative.
 Localized thresholds are not applicable to on road sources of emissions and are therefore not addressed.
-Impacts of this alternative on air quality would therefore be less than significant (Class III).
+Trucking would increase the amount of diesel particulate matter emitted and potentially increase the health risks for areas near the transportation routes.
+Studies have indicated that DPM emissions from newer trucks do not produce significant health risks along freeways (SBC 2020).
+Therefore, impacts of this alternative on air quality would therefore be less than significant (Class III).